-Before setting out to buy a second home, you probably have reservations that are stopping you from making an immediate decision, such as whether it's too extravagant.
-When interest rates are low, if you can afford a high-end car payment, you can probably afford a second home, providing you don't go overboard and look for your second home in a reasonably priced area.
+Before setting out to buy a second home, you may have reservations that are stopping you from making an immediate decision.
+When interest rates are low, if you can afford a high-end car payment, you can probably afford a second home, providing you don't go overboard and you look for your second home in a reasonably priced area.

 There are other things you'll want to consider: from whether you can afford a second mortgage and any issues that will come up at tax time, to the type of home you want, and any additional maintenance and other costs that will come into play.

 1. Consider the Location

 Location is the driving factor in real estate.
-It's why you hear the mantra "location, location, location" repeated so much.
-You also need to decide if you want to buy a second home within a short distance from your present home or if you will take a train or fly to get there.
+It's why you hear the mantra, "location, location, location," repeated so much.
+You also need to decide if you want to buy a second home within a short distance from your present home, or if you will drive, fly, or take a train to get there.

 How often you plan to use the second home will have a direct bearing on its location.
 If it's a getaway house for the weekend, most likely you'll want this home within an easy commuting distance.
 If the second home is for a couple of family vacations a year, it can be farther away or located in another state or country.

 2. Determine the Type of Home

 The type of home you want to buy for a second home could also involve location.
 For example, if you're planning to buy a vacation home in the mountains, there are small cabins on the affordable end, all the way to high-end ski resort haciendas that can run into the millions.